Viktorija Golubic: 2025: First US Open win

+2026: French Open third round, Nottingham semifinal

+In February, as the top seed at the WTA 125 Oeiras Indoors 2, Golubic reached the final, losing to fifth seed Daria Snigur in straight sets.

+At the Italian Open, she defeated qualifier Federica Urgesi and 29th seed Maya Joint to reach the third round, where she lost to eighth seed Mirra Andreeva in three sets.
+Golubic reached the third round at the French Open for the first time, defeating Panna Udvardy and Alycia Parks, before losing to 15th seed Marta Kostyuk.

+In June at the Nottingham Open, she overcame lucky loser Sofia Kenin in a rematch of the final qualifying round, and then recorded wins over Zeynep Sönmez and fifth seed Ann Li to make it through to the semifinals, where she lost to third seed Emma Navarro.

 National representation

 Fed Cup

 Playing for Switzerland at the Fed Cup, Golubic has a win–loss record of 11–11 (as of September 2024).
 During the 2016 Fed Cup semifinals, Golubic earned surprising wins over Karolína Plíšková and Barbora Strýcová, defeating both in three sets.
 Although Switzerland was not able to beat the Czech Republic, Golubic was praised for her performance.

 Olympics

 In her first participation at the Summer Olympics in Tokyo, Golubic advanced to the doubles final with Belinda Bencic by defeating Brazilian pair Laura Pigossi and Luisa Stefani.
 They took home silver medals after losing to Barbora Krejčíková and Kateřina Siniaková in straight sets.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup, Hopman Cup, United Cup and Olympic Games are included in win–loss records.